blocknetdx/blockchain-configuration-files/autobuild/workflow.md

 ## Upon successful testing
 **Audience**: everyone

-* Open a pull request in https://github.com/blocknetdx/blockchain-configuration-files
+* Open a pull request in https://github.com/blocknetdx/blockchain-configuration-files.
+* Optionally, ping a QA engineer via [Discord #block-dx-listing](https://discord.gg/WnaygWwqFy).
 * Once approved the new configuration information will be merged into the master branch.
 An automated workflow will copy it out to AWS from where it will be accessible to any BlockDX user or other interested parties.
 * QA engineer will run the RELEASE IMAGE action in https://github.com/blocknetdx/dockerimages to build a production image without the -staging tag.